HANNA LAUCIS

 Main Contribution: UI, Player Death, Death Counter, Timer

-AI Behavior Trees
+AI Behaviour Trees

-For my final individual school project at The Game Assembly I wanted to make something that utilized AI Behavior Trees.
-While learning about decision trees, state machines and behavior trees, I became infatuated with making the characters move around on their own.
-It was fun planning and sketching out how the behavior trees might look.I made two different types of animals, one that is social and runs up to the player's mouse pointer when it is nearby, and another that is more timid and avoids the player.
-Their movement is based on the dynamic seek and flee algorithms that I read about in the book Artificial Intelligence for Games by Ian Millington.
-When the player is not nearby they switch between idle and wander behavior.The goal with the program is to give the animals more complex behaviors, like looking for food or water, as well as interacting with each other when coming in close proximity.
-The animal with the timid behavior should become less timid if it is within a certain range of the player and the animal with the social behavior and sees them having a positive interaction.If I have more time to work on this project, I would like to implement so the player will be able to choose if they want to interact with the animals peacefully or aggressively.
-I want to multiple animals of the same type and create a form of relationship system between the players and the animals.
-If the player is kind and feeds or pets the animals, their relationship grows, but if the player hurts them their relationship will falter and the animals will become aggressive, attack the player and run away.I am planning to continue working on this project in my spare-time after I graduate to continue mastering behavior trees.Movement Reference: Millington, I. Artificial Intelligence for Games, "edition", (Morgan Kauffman, 2006).
+The goal with the program is to give the animals more complex behaviours, like looking for food or water, as well as interacting with each other when coming in close proximity.
+The animal with the timid behaviour should become less timid if it is within a certain range of the player and the animal with the social behaviour and sees them having a positive interaction.I want to implement so the player will be able to choose if they want to interact with the animals peacefully or aggressively.
+I will add multiple animals of the same type and create a form of relationship system between the players and the animals.
+If the player is kind and feeds or pets the animals, their relationship grows, but if the player hurts them their relationship will falter and the animals will become aggressive, attack the player and run away.I am planning to continue working on this project in my spare-time after I graduate to continue mastering AI behaviours.Movement Reference: Millington, I. Artificial Intelligence for Games, "edition", (Morgan Kauffman, 2006).